nanos-world/docs/modding/MapsAndLevels.rst

 1. Do not spawn/place Dynamic Meshes (with Physics), as they will not be synced in-game.
 You need to spawn them as a :ref:`Prop` on the scripting.

-2. Add a "Sun" actor-tag to all Lighting/Sky/Sun related actors (DirectionalLight, SkyLight, DomeMesh, SkyAtmosphere or SunSky), this will allow, if wanted, to your light to be overridden by scripters to use instead the Official nanos world Sun through `World.SpawnDefaultSun()`, which allows light/sun customization.
+2. Add a "Sun" actor-tag to all Lighting/Sky/Sun related actors (DirectionalLight, SkyLight, DomeMesh, SkyAtmosphere or SunSky), this will allow, if wanted, to your light to be overridden by scripters to use, instead, the Official nanos world Sun through `World.SpawnDefaultSun()`, which allows in-game light/sun customization.

 .. attention:: Most of :ref:`World` functions rely on our own assets and code, so it is not (yet) possible to change the lighting or weather in your custom Map with :ref:`World` scripting functions.